The Serpent's Kiss

 The Serpent's Kiss is a 1997 British romantic drama film directed by Philippe Rousselot.
 Set in late-17th-century England, it tells the story of a Dutch garden architect, Meneer Chrome (Ewan McGregor), who has been hired by a wealthy merchant (Pete Postlethwaite) to create an extravagant garden.
 The film also stars Greta Scacchi and Richard E. Grant.

 The film was entered into the 1997 Cannes Film Festival.
-To date, it is the only feature directed by Rousselot, an award-winning cinematographer.
+To date, it is the only feature directed by Rousselot, who usually works as cinematographer.

 Plot

 Thomas Smithers (Postlethwaite), who has made his fortune as an ironmonger and cannon-maker, hires the famous Meneer Chrome (McGregor) to create the most extravagant garden imaginable on his overgrown property.
 Smithers doesn't know that his wife's cousin Fitzmaurice (Grant) has already hired Chrome, with the goal of bankrupting Smithers and essentially acquiring Juliana, whom he loves.
 Juliana, however, is attracted to Chrome and he in turn to the Smithers' daughter, Anna, who filters all experiences through a volume of Andrew Marvell's poems that she is never without.
 Her parents, thinking her mentally unstable, subject her to numerous "treatments" that prompt Chrome's compassion.